SmingHub/Sming/Sming/Arch/Rp2040/README.rst

    RP2 devices support JTAG debugging but requires extra hardware.
    Serial debugging is often enough and easier to set up.
    Requires GDB stub plus implementing crash handler callbacks, etc.
-Multi-boot / OTA updates.
-   If you run ``make map`` you'll see there is no bootloader!
-   It's part of the firmware image at present.
-   Adding RP2040 support to rBoot may work, however the Pico typically has only 2MByte flash which is quite restrictive.
-   It is also necessary to compile images at different addresses as there is no windowed XIP (eXecute In Place) capability.
-   See :library:`FlashIP` library for a basic method of OTA.
-   Note that the Pico2 boards have 4MByte flash and partition table support which requires integrating with Sming.
 Bluetooth
    The SDK supports bluetooth for the CYW43439 BT/WiFi SoC which the Pico-W boards (and other) use.
    This has not yet been integrated into Sming.